JohnDaWalka/chainlink/.changeset/clean-baboons-unite.md

 "chainlink": patch
 ---

-Revert LLO background observation loop changes
+#changed Revert LLO background cache warming loop changes as performance was not improved